bowlofeggs/rpick/README.md

 An example use case for this is picking a restaurant.
-You might want to generally go to restaurants you haven't visited in a while, but you also might not want to use a strict least recently used model and spice things up with some element of chance, with restaurants you've lease recently visited getting a boost in their chances.
+You might want to generally go to restaurants you haven't visited in a while, but you also might not want to use a strict least recently used model and spice things up with some element of chance, with restaurants you've least recently visited getting a boost in their chances.

 ```rpick``` keeps its lists in a [YAML](https://yaml.org/) file in your home config directory called